 - Biotechnology and Plant Stress.
 Molecular biology approaches to study gene expression and genetic relationships in plants drought stress.
 Farida Olden, PhD – Assistant Professor (Research)

 - Floriculture and Medicinal Plant Program: Development of unique orchid hybrids with cold temperature tolerance for use as ornamental plants in Kentucky.
 Hideka Kobayashi, PhD – Assistant Professor (Research and Teaching).

-- Sustainable and Organic Vegetable Production Program.
-Organic vegetable cropping systems in the field and in high tunnels and investigating modern production methods and applications for industrial hemp.
-Shawn Lucas, PhD – Assistant Professor (Research, Extension, and Teaching), Anthony Silvernail, Master of Science, Research Associate (Research), and Open Position, Research Assistant (Research)
+- Sustainable and Organic Agroecosystems Program: Developing sustainable, diversified, organic agroecosystems in the field and in high tunnels and investigating modern production methods and applications for industrial hemp.
+Shawn Lucas, PhD – Assistant Professor (Research, Extension, and Teaching), Derek Law, Master of Science, Research Associate (Research and Extension), and Ellyn Anthony, Interim Research Assistant (Research and Extension).